Nepal Luxury Tour

 Arrival Date Tour Start Date Tour Finish Date Remarks

-The above dates are only for the full Moon experience from Mansarovar Lake.
+The above dates are only for the full Moon experience from Dirapuk.
 If the date mentioned does not suit your leave and travel plans, you can travel to other dates in the above months.

 Please remember that you must arrive in Kathmandu on Monday or Tuesday Morning to apply for a Chinese group visa.
 The visa processing takes four working days (Monday through Friday).